erikrose/pyescrypt/README.md

 ### Building from Source
 Building pyescrypt from source requires GCC or a compatible compiler and (GNU) Make, regardless of platform.
 On Windows, the [Winlibs](https://github.com/brechtsanders/winlibs_mingw) distribution of MinGW is an excellent option.

 A GCC-like compiler is necessary because yescrypt makes liberal use of GCC preprocessor and C extensions that Microsoft's compiler doesn't support (#warning, restrict, etc.).
 Clang works, but not everywhere.
-The version that ships with macOS Big Sur, for example, is missing OpenMP support.
+The version that ships with macOS Big Sur for example is missing OpenMP support.

 By default, pyescrypt statically links GOMP (GNU OpenMP) and its dependencies on Windows and macOS x86-64, since GOMP isn't automatically available on non-Linux platforms.
 Sometimes (e.g. the AWS Lambda Python 3.8 runtime) GOMP even gets left out of Linux, but finding a copy of libgomp.so is easy (whereas an `-fPIC`-compiled libgomp.a has to be built, along with *GCC in its entirety*), so GOMP isn't statically linked on Linux.